Razia-Shaheen-Sara/CPP/CPP00/ex01/readme.md

 }

 ---

+### **Namespaces** in a Library

+A namespace is used within a library/header to organize and group related pieces of code, preventing **naming** conflicts.
+It works like a folder for classes/functions in a library or header file.

+## **Example**
+the std:: part in the previous examples are namespace from the standard c++ library

 ### 🔧 What is a Constructor (in C++)?

 A **constructor** is a special function in C++ that runs automatically when an object is created.